 |Course Dates||Length||Meeting Times||Status||Format||Instructor(s)||CRN|

-|July 19, 2021 - August 18, 20217/19 - 8/18||4 Weeks||Online||Open||Online||Sarit Lesser||11781|
+|July 19, 2021 - August 18, 20217/19 - 8/18||4 Weeks||Online||Cancelled||Online||Sarit Lesser||11781|

-War has a catastrophic effect on the health and well-being of nations.
-It destroys communities and families, and causes long-term physical and psychological harm to children and adults.
-In this course we will focus on the psychological effect of trauma and post-trauma.
-Through greater understanding of the mental health problems that arise, effective strategies for recovery can be developed.
+This course is designed to explore the psychological trauma of war, displacement, and pandemics.
+These collective traumas have catastrophic effect on the health and wellbeing of individuals and nations.
+They can destroy communities and families, and cause long-term physical and psychological harm.
+This course provides extensive overview of risk factors and protective factors, as well as unique cultural, ethnic, and religious factors that effect the development of trauma and its recovery.
+Through greater understanding of the mental health difficulties that arise, effective strategies for recovery can be developed.

-* Utilize theory and data to develop interventions for treatment.
+• Utilize theory and data to develop interventions for treatment.

 Prerequisites: Some knowledge of current political conflicts around the world will be helpful but not required.